RIO98/Hybrid-Representation-Enhanced-Bayesian-Active-Learning/README.md

 datasets of MRI and CT images by a BAL framework based on Bayesian U-net.
 Our method selects uncertain samples with high density and diversity for manual revision, optimizing for maximal similarity to unlabeled instances and minimal similarity to existing training data.
-We assess the accuracy and efficiency using Dice and a proposed metric called reduced annotation cost (RAC), respectively.
+We assess accuracy and efficiency using Dice and a proposed metric called reduced annotation cost (RAC).
 We further evaluate the impact of various acquisition rules on BAL performance and design an ablation study for effectiveness estimation.